-When you value price over anything else vinyl is the best option for you.
-Vinyl picture windows are the most affordable, but they aren’t the most attractive and they are the least durable.
+When you value price over anything else vinyl picture windows are the best option for you.
+Replacement vinyl windows are the most affordable, but they aren’t the most attractive and they are the least durable.
 It may be better to upgrade to a more expensive picture window frame type if you are looking to up your home’s overall aesthetics.

-Aluminum is one of the most expensive frame options but it’s also the most durable.
+Aluminum windows are another window frame option, and is also very durable.
 It’s strong and resists weathering over time.
-Aluminum is available in a variety of shapes and has a very polished and modern look to it.
+Aluminum window framing is available in a variety of shapes and has a very polished and modern look to it.

-Wooden window frames are generally the most expensive and they aren’t the most durable either.
+Wooden picture window frames are generally the most expensive as they offer a classic wooden window look that people love.
 They are strong, but they can be affected by weathering over time.
-Wooden windows have a traditional appearance that many people fall in love with, and they offer the aesthetics that make picture window really beautiful.
+Wooden frame windows have a traditional appearance that many people fall in love with, and they offer the aesthetics that make picture window really beautiful.
 Many homeowners love to install a wooden picture window with two casement windows on each side as pictured below.

 Since picture windows typically don’t open, they offer excellent levels of insulation.
 There aren’t any seams or gaps for air to flow in through.
 After the initial installation, the window seams should remain well sealed and require little upkeep to have the window continue performing properly.